 - Knowledge of development processes - agile or not agile, TDD or testing at the end of each development phase

-- Programming language(s) - The vehicle that translates neural signals to operations on the CPU.
+- Programming language(s) - The vehicle that translates neural signals in the developer's brain to operations on the CPU.
 It is crucial to know at least one, but it is rarely enough.
-The fact that it is possible to use certain language to code doesn't mean that it is the right language to choose, turing completeness is not everything.
+The fact that it is possible to use a certain language to code doesn't mean that it is the right language to choose, turing completeness is not everything.
 Be versatile, know static and dynamic language, declarative and imperative, functional and OO ...

 - Development ecosystem - know the libraries, toolkits, and basically everything that is already done, correct and useful